-State Representative Byron Rushing was elected to the Massachusetts House of Representatives in 1982.
-His background is in community organizing and in African American history.
+Byron Rushing served in the Massachusetts House of Representatives from 1982-2018.
+Representative Rushing’s background is in community organizing and in African American history.
 Before entering the Legislature, he was President of the Museum of Afro-American History.
 In 1979, Rep. Rushing oversaw the lobbying effort in Congress to establish the Boston African American National Historical Site, a component of the National Park Service.

 Candelaria Silva-Collins (Chair) is a marketing, community outreach, and programming consultant, writer, and trainer/facilitator.
 She coordinates the Community Membership Program of the Huntington Theatre Company and is Program Manager for the Fellowes Athenaeum Trust Fund of the Boston Public Library.
 She is a published author and an active blogger.
 She has served on the boards of Goddard College, Wheelock Family Theatre, Boston Foundation for Architecture, and Discover Roxbury.